robotitect/pqclid/readme.md

 # pqclid

-Progress Quest CLI install and configuration to run as a daemon.
+Progress Quest CLI installer and configurer to run as a daemon.
 Also includes a web interface displaying current status.

 ## Principle